 North and South Mumbai facts

 There’s a big difference between North and South Mumbai.
 South Mumbai starts as you cross Bandra and head towards Mahim.
-The people that live in South Mumbai like to call them SoBo townies and they like to refer to people who live on the north side as ’burbs’.
+The people who live in South Mumbai like to call them SoBo townies and they like to refer to people who live on the north side as ’burbs’.

 Most typical Sobos think that autos are a way to commute for poor people and it’s no surprise that autos are banned in South Mumbai.
 And despite all the recent development in the northern part of the city, South Mumbai still remains the more popular destination for visitors, as most tourist attractions are located in this part of the city.